amadeus4dev/hackathon-starter/README.md

 ## Examples

 - All SDK `README` files contain sample codes.
-We have uploaded more [Python snipets](https://github.com/amadeus4dev/samples-python) to Github.
-- An [android application](https://github.com/amadeus4dev/android-example) using the Flight APIs.
+- You can find [examples](https://developers.amadeus.com/self-service/apis-docs/code-samples) in our Portal

 ## Datasets